-The Group is in a strong cash flow position with a cash balance of over HK\$360 million as at 31 March 2015, and we are well placed to capitalize on any investment opportunities that may arise and to meet any ups and downs of the economic conditions.
+While the economic outlook remains unclear, we shall take a cautious and prudent approach in cost management and take effective steps to further streamline our cost structure and improve operational efficiency.
+The Group is in a strong cash flow position with a cash balance of around HK\$370 million as at 31 March 2016, and we are well placed to ride through the cyclical swings and capitalize on the opportunities ahead.